SanjeevKGupta/example/policy/publish/src/service2/README.md

 ### Service 2

 Second sample service used in the examples.
-See `Register`.